Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

 Then, the console.log runs.

-Keep in mind, we want to use variables whenever we can.
+Keep in mind; we want to use variables whenever we can.

 You might want something like this.